GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

  * `gt4pyc`, the sequence "gt4" is all typed with the left index finger on a standard keyboard.
 The author strongly feels that cli command names should start with an easy to type sequence (afterwards tab-completion can be used).

-It is recommended to allow one file extension for `gtscript` files which can be derived from the CLI command name by shortening it in an intuitive way.
+It is recommended to allow one file extension for GTScript files which can be derived from the CLI command name by shortening it in an intuitive way.
 It is possible to allow multiple extensions, however it is doubtful there are any real benefits to that.

-Enabling all of gtscript without importing from gt4py
+Enabling all of GTScript without importing from gt4py
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 The currently chosen route for this is to require a comment at the very start of the file::

-   ## using-dsl: gtscript
+   # [GT] using-dsl: gtscript

-This will serve two purposes, first it will mark the file as being written in gtscript.
+This will serve two purposes, first it will mark the file as being written in GTScript.
 Any name that in python can be accessed by `from gt4py.gtscript import *` will work when compiling with `gtpyc` but will be deemed undefined by the python interpreter.
 It is not planned to provide any means of informing python syntax checkers to consider